cesargb/laravel-logs-rotate/README.md

 # Rotate files log with compression

-This package permit rotate logs of Laravel with compression.
+This package permit rotate logs file of Laravel with compression.

 ## Instalation